hrzap/checkplease-doc/apiMulti.md

 - a bundle ID was specified, but that bundle already has a check of those types
 - a bundle ID was specified, but that bundle is not in one of the statuses listed above or did not pull in enough profile data for the new check(s) to be performed.
 - a check has an externalRef which is already in use by some other check, not on this bundle.
-- the check's priority cannot be changed once it is sent to the MoJ
+- an attempt to change an MoJ check's priority when it has already been sent to the MoJ
+- individual id and bundle the

 Getting the current state of a check
 ====